Guillem96/argon-nx/README.md

 ## Compatibility

 Works with all cfw payloads.
-Not tested with TeamXecuter SXOS payloat but it should work too.
+Not tested with TeamXecuter SXOS payload, but it should work too.

 ## Roadmap